Qeole/seams/README.md

 request to the Patchwork instance to retrieve the state of the patch as well as some metadata.
 On clicking the action button, this information is reused to generate the panel.

+If several Patchwork instances are configured, and the message matches the pattern for several of them, the first one matching (as per the order in which instances are defined in the “Preferences” tab) is considered for retrieving and printing information related to the patch.
+Other matching instances are ignored.

 ## Disclaimer